 Customers who already have an active site with us, but want to switch to WordPress in the future, need a way to leave their old site visible to the public while they test the new WordPress site.

-You can do this by installing WordPress in a subdirectory as a first step, then configuring it as you want it to look, then making it visible at the top level when you’re ready to take the final step.
+You can do this by installing a new copy of WordPress in a subdirectory as a first step, then configuring it as you want it to look, then making it visible at the top level when you’re ready to take the final step:

 1. Install WordPress normally in a new directory